If you wish to search for a particular feature within the handbook, press 'ctrl f' and type in your search term.

 We highly recommend checking this page to see whether your students are within their green target zone or not.
 Why not try rewarding each student within their target zone on a weekly basic, perhaps by rewarding them with a Doodle sticker or house point.
 To find out more information about our Goals and Targets feature, please see this article.

 Doodle will automatically create a personalised goal for each child and suggest a recommended number of stars to earn.
 This is a number of stars that is achievable when a child Doodles for a few minutes a day.
-For the majority of your students the personalised default Doodle target will be sufficient.
-However, for some children who may need more support in their learning (perhaps students with an EHCP) and who need to catch up, you can create custom goals.
+For the majority of your students, the default target set by Doodle will be sufficient (35 - 60 stars per week, depending on age and ability).
+However, for some children who may need more support in their learning (perhaps students with an EHCP), you can create custom goals.

 To set a custom goal: